outer-web/image-library/README.md

 <x-image :image="$image" conversion="thumbnail" fallback-conversion="original" />
 ```

-If you supply a fallback conversion with the `fallback` attribute, the conversion of the `image` attribute image will be used as the fallback image.
+Combining this with the `fallback` attribute, you can have different outcomes when the image and/or conversion are not available:

-If you supply a `fallback` attribute and no `fallback-conversion` attribute, the fallback image will be rendered using the fallback conversion.
+- Defining a `fallback` attribute and a `fallback-conversion` attribute will render the fallback image using the fallback conversion if the fallback image is an `Image` model.
+- Only defining a `fallback` attribute will render the fallback image using the fallback conversion if the fallback image is an `Image` model.
+- Only defining a `fallback-conversion` attribute will render the image using the fallback conversion.

 ### Linking images to models